Wilmer Font: Ottawa Champions

 Font signed with the Cincinnati Reds in the offseason, but was released on March 31, 2015.
 He then signed with the Ottawa Champions of the Canadian American Association of Professional Baseball for the 2015 season.
 He made 20 starts for the Champions and was 10–4 with a 4.09 ERA.
 He returned to Ottawa to start the 2016 season and began 2–2 with a 4.18 ERA in 10 games (9 starts).

 Toronto Blue Jays

-On July 4, 2016, Font's contract with the Ottawa Champions was purchased by the Toronto Blue Jays.
-He pitched in 12 games (11 starts) in the Blue Jays farm system with the New Hampshire Fisher Cats and Buffalo Bisons and was 4–4 with a 3.68 ERA.
+On July 4, 2016, Font's contract was purchased by the Toronto Blue Jays organization.
+He pitched in 12 games (11 starts) split between the Double–A New Hampshire Fisher Cats and Triple–A Buffalo Bisons, compiling a 4–4 record and 3.68 ERA with 55 strikeouts over 66 innings of work.
+Font elected free agency following the season on November 7.

 Los Angeles Dodgers

 Font signed a minor league contract with the Los Angeles Dodgers in December 2016.
 He was assigned to the Triple-A Oklahoma City Dodgers to begin the season and was selected as the starting pitcher for the Pacific Coast League mid-season all-star team.
 Font started 25 games for Oklahoma City in 2017 and was 10–8 with a 3.42 ERA and 178 strikeouts, setting a new team franchise record and winning him the Pacific Coast League Pitcher of the Year Award.

 Font was promoted to the majors with the Dodgers on September 2.
 He appeared in just three games for the Dodgers, allowing seven runs in just 3 2/3 innings of work with three strikeouts and four walks.
 He began 2018 in the Dodgers bullpen and allowed 13 runs and 18 hits in 10 1/3 innings over six games, including picking up the loss in two extra inning games.
 On April 23, he was designated for assignment and removed from the active roster.